Schloss Grafenegg: Middle Ages

 In 1294, a small settlement named Espersdorf was mentioned for the first time on the current site of Schloss Grafenegg.
 At these times, there were only a mill and a farmstead.
 After 1435, the site was surrounded by a ring wall and a moat.
 It received the name Grafenegg in the second half of the 15th century, when it came into possession of its namesake Ulrich von Grafenegg.
 It passed to Holy Roman emperor Frederick III in 1477.
 His son, emperor Maximilian I sold it to Heinrich Prüschenk, whose son Johann I Count Hardegg reconstructed the castle around 1500.
 The slender tower in the east wing dates from this late gothic period.
-In 1536, Bernhard I Thurzó acquires the castle and the lordship of Grafenegg.
+In 1536, Bernhard I Thurzó acquired the castle and the lordship of Grafenegg.
 He had the portal to east tower constructed in Renaissance style in 1538.
 Also, he founded the Grafenegger branch of the Thurzó family, which died out with his son Bernhard II in 1596.
 The castle was inherited by his daughter Benigna, who was married to Martin von Starhemberg.

 Verdenberg period

 After several changes of ownership, Johann Baptist Verda von Verdenberg, chancellor and confidant of emperor Ferdinand II and his son emperor Ferdinand III, had the complex converted into a fortified palace between 1622 and 1633.
 At the four corners of the castle, surrounded by walls and a moat, so-called rampart houses were built, which still exist today.
 During the Thirty Years' War, these were used to set up artillery pieces.
-Nevertheless, the castle was still taken Swedish troops in 1645 and temporarily occupied.
+Nevertheless, the castle was still taken by Swedish troops in 1645 and temporarily occupied.
 In the course of the reconstruction work, a chapel was completed in the north wing in 1633, which was dedicated to the Holy Trinity.